PayFabric/Portal/PayFabric/Sections/APM.md

     `https://[[DOMAIN_NAME]/.well-known/apple-developer-merchantid-domain-association`
 6. Click the **Confirm** button to register the domain.

+#### Apple Pay Sandbox Testing
+Once you activated Apple Pay in PayFabric, you can follow the steps below to do a test transaction.
+1. Create an Apple Pay sandbox account and log in to your Apple machines with the sandbox account.
+2. Open your app which is integrated with PayFabric SDK and click the Apple Pay button.
+3. Select or manually enter the Apple Pay test card to process the transaction.

+Please read [Apple Pay Sandbox Testing](https://developer.apple.com/apple-pay/sandbox-testing/) to get the instructions for creating an Apple Pay sandbox account, get test cards and other information.

 ### Embed Pay by PayPal/Google Pay/Apple Pay to your page
 Please check the detailed instructions for [JavaScript SDK](JavaScript%20SDK.md)